Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

 -   *\<Core ID\>* is a numeric value between 0 and 4095 (valid core instance numbers)

--   Cache and core devices must point to existing HDD and SSD devices, preferably referenced by the by-id name (ls -l /dev/disk/by-id).
+-   Cache and core devices must point to existing HDD and SSD devices, referenced by the by-id name (ls -l /dev/disk/by-id).
 Core devices should reference the WWN identifier, while Cache devices should use model and Serial Number.
-Alternatively, devices may be referenced by device name (eg. /dev/sdb) such as when running casadm commands.

 -   Mode determines the cache mode, either write-through, write-back, write-around, write-only, or pass-through.